 1 – Value for Money

-Compared to other popular investment destinations, such as Spain, Portugal and Cyprus, property in Turkey continues to represent very good value for money.
-Newly built property from Elite Group can be purchased from under 50.000 € and all units are constructed to the very highest of standards that are associated with the ‘Elite’ brand – beautiful marble or ceramic flooring throughout, fully tiled bathrooms, modern fitted kitchen with granite worktops, full range of in-built appliances and remote controlled air-conditioning in all rooms.
+Compared to other popular overseas investment destinations, such as Spain, Portugal and Cyprus, property prices in Turkey remain relatively low.
+Newly built property from Elite Group can be purchased from around 50.000 € and all units are constructed to the very highest of standards that are associated with the ‘Elite’ brand – beautiful marble or ceramic flooring throughout, fully tiled bathrooms, modern fitted kitchen with granite worktops and remote controlled air-conditioning in all rooms.

 Please note that closing costs (legal fees) associated with property purchase in Turkey are also comparatively low – allow for around an additional 5% (on top of purchase price) to cover these fees (compared with a minimum of around 12% when buying in Spain).